anthonygcarannante/carannantea/README.md

 - With my engineering background, I am prepared to tackle new challenges head-on and able to learn new concepts on-the-fly.
 - I’m looking to collaborate on projects regarding financial analysis, sports analytics, or scientific/experimental data analysis.
 - My hobbies outside of work include golf, soccer, and music (I play Piano and Guitar).
-- Open-door to converse about new opportunities, analytics , or any topic outside of programming!
+- Open to converse about new opportunities, analytics , or any topic outside of programming!

 ## Contact Info
 - e: anthonygcarannante@gmail.com